Understand why CIPA lawsuits are rising and how to minimize privacy risk on your website.

 Privacy code scanning lets you see how your product collects, uses, and shares different types of data in real time.
 This visibility is crucial to help you comply with the MHMDA.

 Watch our talk on the MHMD Act to understand the key provisions, compliance requirements, and the importance of privacy and consent in healthcare data management.
-Watch Now.

 Key takeaway: The MHMDA covers businesses of all sizes and types based in Washington or targeting Washington residents.
 Small businesses aren’t exempt—but they get two months longer to comply.